 Higher Eggbeer Farm Wedding – Katherine & Jake

-I was really chuffed to be asked to be Katherine & Jake’s photographer and not just because they had booked the beautiful Higher Eggbeer Farm.
+I was really chuffed to be asked to be Katherine & Jake’s photographer for their Higher Eggbeer Farm wedding.
+Not just because they had booked this beautiful venue.
 Mostly because Katherine’s dad is a well-known South West wedding photographer and he shortlisted me to be his daughter’s photographer.
 Needless to say this is a huge compliment!

 I first met Katherine & Jake during their engagement photo shoot in Bath.
 This gave us the chance to get to know each other and for Katherine & Jake to get more comfortable in front of the camera.
 On the wedding day itself this made the couple photo session very relaxed and Katherine & Jake knew exactly what to expect.

 Higher Eggbeer Farm is a rustic wedding venue near Exeter.
 It’s set on top of a hill with views of rolling Devon hills in all directions.
 Katherine & Jake both got ready at the Farm before their wedding ceremony in one of the barns on site.
 It being a gorgeous late summer day, everyone was able to have drinks outside after the ceremony.
 I took Katherine & Jake aside for a few quick photos and a handful of group photos with their nearest and dearest.
 Shortly afterwards everyone sat down for the wedding breakfast in another beautifully decorated (and rustic!) barn.